 Under Options, set up the initial table characteristics.
-When the checkboxes are selected, the following actions occur.
+Selecting the check boxes in this section of the dialog produces the following results:

-- Heading Defines the first row(s) in the table as headings.
-The default Table Heading paragraph style is applied to the heading rows and thus makes the text centered, bold and italic.
-You can edit the Table Heading in the Styles and Formatting window to change these default settings. - Repeat heading Repeats the heading row(s) of the table at the top of subsequent pages if the table spans more than one page.
+• Heading - Defines the first row(s) in the table as headings.
+The default Table Heading paragraph style is applied to the heading rows and thus makes the text centered, bold, and italic.
+The OOo predefined Table Heading paragraph style may be modified in the Styles and Formatting window, if desired.

-The first ... rows - Specifies the number of rows to be repeated.
-Default is 1.
+- Repeat heading Repeats the heading row(s) of the table at the top of subsequent pages if the table spans more than one page. - The first ... rows -Specifies the number of rows to be repeated.
+Default is 1. - Don't split table Prevents the table from spanning more than one page.
+This can be useful if the table starts near the end of a page, and would look better if it were completely located on the following page.
+If the table becomes longer than would fit on one page, you will need to either de-select this check box or manually split the table. - Border Surrounds each cell of the table with a border.
+This border can be modified or deleted later.

-- Don't split table Prevents the table from spanning more than one page.
-This can be useful if the table starts near the end of a page and it would look better if the whole table were located on the following page.
-If the table ends up longer than what fits on one page, you need to either deselect this checkbox or manually split the table. - Border Surrounds each cell of the table with a border.
-This border can be modified or deleted later. - AutoFormat Selects one of the many predefined table layouts.
-See "AutoFormatting tables" on page 242 for more information.
+The AutoFormat button opens a dialog from where it is possible to select one of the many predefined table layouts.
+See "AutoFormatting tables" on page 263 for more information.

 After making your choices, click OK.
 Writer creates a table as wide as the page margins, with all columns the same width and all rows the same height.
-You can then adjust the columns and rows to suit your needs.
+You can then adjust the columns and rows later to suit your needs.

 To directly insert a table with the default properties, click on the little arrow next to the Table icon on the Standard toolbar.
-A graphic appears where you can choose the table's size (rows and columns) by dragging the mouse.
+A graphic appears where you can choose the table's size (rows and columns).
+To create the table, click on the cell that you want to be on the last row of the last column.
 Holding down the mouse button over the Table icon will also display the graphic.